zxbnzzz/Deadlock-External-Hack/README.md

-# Updated Deadlock Hack Aimbot Esp Misc and much more functions for download use memoriumloader.lol
+# Updated Deadlock Hack Aimbot Esp Misc and much more functions for download use https://www.memoriumloader.lol/